redpanda-data/connect/docs/inputs/README.md

 shut down.
 If you wish for the input type to be restarted every time it shuts down until the condition is met then set `restart_input` to `true`.

+### Metadata

+A metadata key `benthos_read_until` containing the value `final` is added to the first part of the message that triggers to input to stop.

 ## `redis_list`

 ``` yaml